 Programs do not need to submit a remission form; these are handled by the Graduate School.

 Consult the tuition remission policy.
-If the fellowship qualifies for remission fill out the above form and follow instructions here to submit for remission.
+If the fellowship qualifies for remission, complete the remission form.

 National Institute of Health: National Research Service Award (NIH NRSA) fellowships

 These are processed via Internal Third Party.

 Bursar's Office posts to the student's tuition account

 The Bursar’s Office will review the file, and apply the specific type of tuition remission to the student’s tuition account.

 - If any portion of the student’s tuition and fees is not covered by the remission (in cases where the remission is covering the non-resident tuition only), the student must pay the remaining balance before the tuition due date to avoid a late payment fee.

 - If the student holds an eligible RA, TA, PA or LSA appointment, they are also eligible for a deferred due date to pay the required segregated fees.